thaisperezz/plant-humanities-summerprogram/tea/README.md

 	   src="wc:Atlantic forest, northeastern Bahia, Brazil (6774206040).jpg"
 	   caption="A scene from the Atlantic Forest.">

 Across the world, Georgia was prompted to acquire the *Camellia Sinensis*.
 In the 1830s, Prince Miha Eristavi traveled to China, returning to Georgia with smuggled tea seeds.
-Impressed by the taste of the plant, he harvested it himself, and used his seeds to begin the first tea plantations in Georgia. [^4]
+Impressed by the taste of the plant, he harvested it himself, and used his seeds to begin the first tea plantations in Georgia. [^4] While these preliminary tea plantations were largely unsuccessful, with the help of Russia's imperial strength, the 1860s saw massive growth in the Georgian tea industry.
+<param ve-image
+	   src="wc:Tea plantations in Chakva.jpg"
+	   caption="Georgian tea plantation between 1905 and 1915.">

 [^1]: Mügge, F.L.B., Prates, S.M.S., de Paula-Souza, J., Brandão, M.G.L.
 (2021).
 Bioactive Potential of Brazilian Plants Used as Food with Emphasis on Leaves and Roots.
 In: Jacob, M.C.M., Albuquerque, U.P. (eds) Local Food Plants of Brazil.
 Ethnobiology.
 Springer, Cham. https://doi.org/10.1007/978-3-030-69139-4_5